Blepharoplasty of the Lower Eyelid

 Can Blepharoplasty of the Lower Eyelid Be Combined with a Facelift?

 Blepharoplasty is a procedure that can be combined with a facelift.
-It is actually a popular combination, since the facelift only focusses on the lower part of the face.
+It is actually a popular combination, since the facelift only focuses on the lower part of the face.
 Additional procedures are often needed to tackle signs of ageing around the eyes, cheeks and forehead.
 The combination of blepharoplasty and facelift is able to tackle these problems at the same time.
 However, additional treatments can still be used in combination with a facelift to further reduce signs of ageing.

 What Other Procedures Can Be Combined with Blepharoplasty of the Lower Eyelid?